 Flounder are large, flat fish found on the bottom of saltwater locations around the United States.
-A type of white fish, they contain very little fat and no carbohydrates.
+A type of white fish, it contains very little fat and no carbohydrates.
 Instead, flounder is relatively protein-rich and contains some beneficial minerals.

 Aside from water, protein is the most abundant substance in flounder.
-An 8 oz. piece delivers over 32 g of protein.
-Flounder protein is classed as "complete"; it contains the full range of essential amino acids, with leucine and lysine found in the highest doses.
+An 8-ounce piece delivers more than 32 grams of protein.
+Flounder protein is classed as "complete" — it contains all nine essential amino acids, with leucine and lysine found in the highest doses.

 Vitamins and Minerals

-That's almost a third of your recommended 2,300 mg maximum per day.
-To boost the vitamin C, iron and calcium content of a meal involving flounder, try serving the fish with low-fat cream sauce and spinach.
+That's almost a third of your recommended 2,300-milligram maximum per day.
+To boost the vitamin C, iron and calcium content of a meal involving flounder, serve the fish with low-fat cream sauce and spinach.
 The addition of dairy and dark green vegetables increases the calcium, iron and vitamin C.

-Flounder contains lower amounts of fish oils -- and, hence, less omega-3 fatty acid -- than some other fish do, such as salmon and mackerel.
-For example, an 8 oz. serving of cooked mackerel contains a total of 2.7 g of the three important omega-3 fatty acids EPA, DPA and DHA.
+Flounder contains lower amounts of fish oils — and, hence, less omega-3 fatty acid — than some other fish do, such as salmon and mackerel.
+For example, an 8-ounce serving of cooked mackerel contains a total of 2.7 grams of the three important omega-3 fatty acids EPA, DPA and DHA.

 The same serving of flounder offers only 0.8 grams of the same fatty acids.
 These substances may help lower the amount of cholesterol in the blood and help keep your heart and circulation system in good condition, per the Harvard School of Public Health.